You Ji Bai Hao or You Ji Dong Fang Mei Ren (Organically Grown Bai Hao or Oriental Beauty)

 Region: Emei, Hsinchu

-To prepare this tea in the traditional gongfu style use a gaiwan or Yixing pot and 6 grams of tea per 100ml of water at 212°F. Steep for 15 seconds and then increase time with each subsequent steep.
+To prepare this tea in the traditional gongfu style use a gaiwan or small porcelain pot and 6 grams of tea per 100ml of water at 185°F. Steep for 60 seconds and then increase time gently with each subsequent steep.

 For an 8 oz cup, use between 3-5 grams of tea.
 This is a wiry leaf so practice is required to get the correct amount (best to use a scale at first.)
-Pour 212°F (100° C) over the leaves and steep for 1 minute.
+Pour 185°F (85° C) over the leaves and steep for 1.5 minute2.
 Always remember to adjust steeping time depending on water temperature, amount of tea you have and personal flavor preference.
-Increase time and temperature slightly with each infusion.
+Increase time slightly with each infusion.